Childhood Anxiety: Symptoms, Causes And Supporting Children

 • Sleep disturbances.

-• Recurrent, unforeseen panic attacks with overwhelming physical sensations.
+• Recurrent, unforeseen panic attacks with overwhelming physical sensations that lack an obvious reason or trigger.

 • Persistent fear of subsequent panic attacks.

-• Behavioral changes (avoidance of triggering environments) post-attack.
+• Behavioural changes (avoidance of triggering environments) post-attack.

 It is important to remember that open communication with children about their feelings is essential.
 If you notice persistent signs of anxiety, consider seeking professional help to support your child’s emotional wellbeing.